LemonizDev/OfflineInsiderProgrammeEnroller/README.md

-# Offline Insider Programme Enroll
+# Offline Insider Enroll

 ## Description:

-Offline Insider Programme enroll is a simple Batch script to enable access to Insider Preview Builds to users without a microsoft account!
+Offline Insider enroll is a simple Batch script to enable access to Insider Preview Builds to users without a microsoft account!

 ## Starting the script:

-To start the script you must run the *OfflineInsiderProgrammeEnroll.cmd* File as administrator.
+To start the script you must run the *OfflineInsiderEnroll.cmd* File as administrator.
 To run a file as administrator you must:
-Select the *OfflineInsiderProgrammeEnroll.cmd* file(left click) > right click on the selected file and select `Run as administrator`
+Select the *OfflineInsiderEnroll.cmd* file(left click) > right click on the selected file and select `Run as administrator`

 **Take a look at the following gif to understand this better.**